jumpnow/jumpnowtek-site/_posts/2017-03-07-Working-with-the-BeagleBone-PRUs.md

 * P9.25 : pr1\_pru0\_pru\_r31\_7
 * P9.27 : pr1\_pru0\_pru\_r31\_5

+The first step is to modify the device tree to get the pin muxing setup.

 I'm going to create a new dts file to use these pins based on the `bbb-pru-minimal.dts` calling it `bbb-pru-cape-gpio.dts`.